ERnsTL/flowd/README.md

 ## Philosophy

-Read the [Flowd Manifesto](./FLOWD_MANIFESTO.md) to understand the design principles and goals of this project.
+Read the [flowd Manifesto](./MANIFESTO.md) to understand the design principles and goals of this project.

 ## Installation and Running